prp-e/NanOS-old/README.md

-#Tinix
+#NanOS
-Tinix is a minimal operating system written in C and Assembly.
+NanOS is a minimal operating system written in C and Assembly.

 ## How to use?
 First, you need a [GCC Cross Compiler](http://wiki.osdev.org/GCC_Cross-Compiler), then you